 Billing & Payment

-GSAS Residential Life does not collect payments for room or meal plan fees.
+GSAS Office of Residential Life does not collect payments for room or meal plan fees.
 These fees will be billed to residents' student accounts in two installments.
 The fall term room and meal fees will be billed by early August and the spring term room and meal fees will be billed in late November.
 Because the fall term is slightly longer than the spring term, the room and meal plan fees for the fall term are more than half the overall fees.
 Any questions regarding payment should be directed to Student Financial Services.

 Important information for first-year GSAS students:

 Fees for the GSAS residence halls and meal plan will be billed in August prior to registration, and due upon arrival.
 If you are a first-year GSAS student and cannot pay these charges in full before the registration deadline, please note that you will be cleared for registration by GSAS Financial Aid.
 More information about registration, stipends, and paying your GSAS room and meal plan fees is available at the Student Financial Services website.

-Due to social distancing measures in place because of the COVID-19 pandemic, housing cannot be guaranteed for fall 2020.
-Incoming and returning GSAS students who apply by the priority deadline will be entered into a lottery, and assignments will be made based on lottery results.
+Incoming GSAS students who apply by the May 1, 2022, deadline are prioritized in our lottery process for a room in the residence halls.
+Incoming GSAS students will be assigned rooms first.
+Returning GSAS students who apply by the priority deadline will be entered into a lottery, and assignments will be made based on lottery results.

 GSAS SPECIAL STUDENT AND VISITING FELLOWS